JEFFERSON COUNTY

 Adena The W&LE had a freight station and passenger station off Mill Street.
 Adena Mills was nearby just to the southwest.

-Bergholz Was located on 2nd street.
-Torn down in summer of 2000 to make way for a mini-mart.
-When NYC closed it in 1958, local resident and businessman produced a deed which his grandfather executed with railroad in 1882 which said, that when passenger service ends, property reverts to the family.
-As passenger service ended in 1941, the family did not exercise ownership rights until depot finally closed for freight in 1958.
-The family was successful in it's revisionary efforts with NYC and took possession of property and depot in 1959.
-Soon after, the new owners gutted the wood frame depot removing all wall partitions and ceiling and used the shell of depot for their company's (Allen Box co.) storage of pallets.
-This was discontinued in late 60's or early 70's and the depot laid idle into the 80, into 90's when the depot/property was purchased by new mini mart being constructed nearby, as the new mart needed property for septic tank installation.
-Thus, depot/lot was sold/purchased for several thousand dollars in 2000, depot torn down (lot of the lumber was salvaged) and Daily's mini-mart installed septic tanks on depot lot. -Tom Barnett (2002)
+Bergholz This station was located on 2nd Street.
+It was torn down in summer of 2000 to make way for a mini-mart.
+When NYC closed it in 1958, a local resident and businessman produced a deed which his grandfather executed with railroad in 1882 which said, that when passenger service ends, property reverts to the family.
+As passenger service ended in 1941, the family did not exercise ownership rights until depot finally closed for freight service in 1958.
+The family was successful in it's efforts with the NYC and took possession of property and depot in 1959.
+Soon after, the new owners gutted the depot, removing all wall partitions and ceiling and used the shell of depot for their company's (Allen Box Co.) storage of pallets.
+This was discontinued in late 60's or early 70's and the depot laid idle into the 80s and 90s when the depot/property was purchased by new mini mart being constructed nearby.
+The new mini-mart needed the property for septic tank installation.
+Thus, depot/lot was sold for several thousand dollars in 2000 and the depot was torn down (with some of the lumber being salvaged). --Note by Tom Barnett (2002).
+According to NYC valuation records, the station was built in 1908 and measured 18'x78'.

 Dillonvale Built in 1905, this building served as offices and passenger station for the W&LE and the W&LE Coal Company.
 It was torn down in 1985.
-It sat on the southwest corner of where Main Street crossed the tracks.
+It sat on the southwest corner of where Main Street crossed the tracks at GPS: 40.196523, -80.776117.
 The station served both Dillonvale and Mt.
 Pleasant.

 Elliotsville This location was 1.25 miles north of Toronto, between Toronto and Freemans Station.
 There may have been a depot here to serve the American Sewer Pipe Company.